matsim-org/pt2matsim/README.md

 - _shp/schedule/StopFacilities.shp_: Stop Facilities as point shapefile
 - _shp/schedule/StopFacilities_refLinks.shp_: The stop facilities' reference links as polyline shapefile

 Shapefiles can be viewed in a GIS, a recommended open source application is [QGIS](https://www.qgis.org).
-It is also possible to view them in [senozon via](https://via.senozon.com/).
+It is also possible to view them in [via](https://www.simunto.com/via/).
 However, no line attributes can be displayed or viewed there.